What Is RAG? Retrieval Augmented Generation for Beginners

 Format specification: Makes verification easy

-Refusal Rules: When to Say “I Don’t Know”
+Refusal Rules: Teaching AI When NOT to Answer

 One of the most important RAG techniques is teaching the model when NOT to answer.